OleConsignado/otc-caching/README.md

 # Otc.Cache
 [![Build Status](https://travis-ci.org/OleConsignado/otc-cache.svg?branch=master)](https://travis-ci.org/OleConsignado/otc-cache)

-Otc.Cache is a simple distributed cache that´s works with Sql Server and Redis.
+Otc.Cache is a simple distributed cache that´s works with Sql Server or Redis.
+You can switch between one and another just change the ConfigurationType in Configure method.

 # Setup
 Add nuget package 'Otc.Cache.Abstraction' and 'Otc.Cache' to your project.